If there is one subject few people discuss, passing gas just might be it. Don’t let your embarrassment keep you from staying healthy.

 It could signal a more serious condition called celiac disease, an immune reaction that, over time, damages the lining of your small intestine and keeps nutrients from being absorbed into the body.

-According to the Celiac Disease Foundation, 2.5 million Americans go undiagnosed and may be at risk for long-term health complications, such as the development of other autoimmune disorders, including type I diabetes; multiple sclerosis (MS); dermatitis herpetiformis (itchy skin rash); anemia; osteoporosis; infertility and miscarriage; neurological conditions such as epilepsy and migraines; short stature and intestinal cancers.
+According to the Celiac Disease Foundation, 2.5 million Americans go undiagnosed and may be at risk for long-term health complications, such as the development of other conditions, including type I diabetes, dermatitis herpetiformis (itchy skin rash), anemia, osteoporosis, infertility and miscarriage, migraines and intestinal cancers.

 Is your gas worse after eating foods with dairy products?